China stocks fall despite solid manufacturing, services data; Hong Kong also down

 * C.bank skips OMOs for the sixth day

-SHANGHAI, June 30 China stocks fell on Friday morning, despite a survey showing the country's manufacturing sector expanded at the quickest pace in three months in June.
+SHANGHAI, June 30 (Reuters) - China stocks fell on Friday morning, despite a survey showing the country's manufacturing sector expanded at the quickest pace in three months in June.

 The CSI300 index fell 0.3 percent, to 3,658.42 points at the end of the morning session, while the Shanghai Composite Index lost 0.2 percent, to 3,182.41 points.